KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 - Cart summary (lists the items and calculates the order total)
 - Cart Context

-After setting up the context, I wrapped the app with <CartProvider > at root level.
+After setting up the context, I wrapped the app with "<CartProvider >" at root level.
 The custom useCart hook gives the components access to the cart state and allows users to add or delete items before checkout:

 <img width="589" height="1000" alt="Re-Lux_CartContext" src="https://github.com/user-attachments/assets/6164d128-b0e5-4833-8ee5-93f5941cf023" />